finbourne/drive-sdk-csharp/sdk/docs/FoldersApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<FoldersApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FoldersApi>();
             var id = "id_example";  // string | Unique ID of the folder
             var updateFolder = new UpdateFolder(); // UpdateFolder | An UpdateFolder object that defines the new name or path of the folder

             try
             {
+                // uncomment the below to set overrides at the request level
+                // StorageObject result = apiInstance.UpdateFolder(id, updateFolder, opts: opts);

                 // [EARLY ACCESS] UpdateFolder: Update an existing folder's name, path StorageObject result = apiInstance.UpdateFolder(id, updateFolder);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));